Benedict Cumberbatch Bio

 Benedict Cumberbatch Awards Won

-Verified awards won by Cumberbatch include a Primetime Emmy Award for his work on Sherlock, a BAFTA TV Award, and a Laurence Olivier Award for his stage work.
-In 2015 he was appointed Commander of the Order of the British Empire in recognition of his contributions to the performing arts and charitable work.
+Cumberbatch has won a British Academy Television Award, a Primetime Emmy Award, and a Laurence Olivier Award, among other honours.
+He also achieved the Triple Crown of London Theatre in 2011 for his performance in Frankenstein.
+In 2015, he was appointed Commander of the Order of the British Empire for services to the performing arts and charity.

 Benedict Cumberbatch Family